Vascular Signal Transduction Mechanisms

 Gi-proteins in vascular smooth muscle are coupled to α2-adrenoceptors.
 Binding of these receptors to an agonist such as norepinephrine causes a reduction in cAMP, which leads to smooth muscle contraction.

-Gq-proteins in vascular smooth muscle are coupled to α1-adrenoceptors (bind to norepinephrine) ETA receptors (bind to endothelin-1), AT1 receptors (bind to angiotensin II), and V1 receptors (bind to vasopressin).
+Gq-proteins in vascular smooth muscle are coupled to α1-adrenoceptors (bind to norepinephrine), ETA receptors (bind to endothelin-1), AT1 receptors (bind to angiotensin II), V1 receptors (bind to vasopressin), and muscarinic (M3) receptors.
 Two signal transduction pathways are linked to Gq-proteins: phospholipase C pathway (forms inositol triphosphate, IP3) and Rho-kinase pathway.
 IP3 pathway stimulates SR release of calcium and activates protein kinase C (PK-C) via formation of diacylglycerol (DAG), which stimulates contraction.
 The Rho-kinase pathway (not shown in figure) inhibits myosin light chain phosphatase, which enhances contraction.
+To summarize, the following agonists act directly on vascular smooth muscle causing contraction via Gq-protein: norepineprhine, epinephrine, angiotensin II, endothelin-1, arginine vasopressin, and acetylcholine.

 cGMP-Coupled Signal Transduction